 It is not without reason that Köksal is such a passionate champion of soul-searching before rolling up the sleeves for a startup.
-A founder will no doubt run into some setbacks during his journey.
-Money alone cannot motivate a person to overcome all those setbacks—there has to be a bigger idea, a passion he must be chasing.
-He should have convincing answers to questions about the reason he is building a startup or building that particular product because he will need something to hold on to when times get tough and money is not there.
-The answers to two particular questions—“Is there a market for your product?” and “Are you the right person to build it?” are critical—they will be especially telling for the potential of the startup.
+A startup founder will no doubt run into some setbacks during his journey.
+Money alone cannot motivate a person to overcome all those setbacks—there has to be a bigger idea he must be chasing.
+A founder should have convincing answers to questions about why he is building a startup or developing that particular product.
+Because, when times get tough and money is not there, he will need something to hold on to.
+The two critical questions are:

-Being a software engineer and a serial entrepreneur, Köksal boasts serious startup experience under his belt with two startups he founded—one of them bootstrapped, and the other one VC-backed.
-Therefore, his words carry quite a lot of weight.
-Not only that, but he also brings in the wisdom of CEOs, entrepreneurs and investors after the discussion of each topic throughout the book.
+Being a computer engineer and a serial entrepreneur, Köksal boasts a proven track record with two startups he founded—one of them bootstrapped and the other one VC-backed.
+Therefore, his words carry a lot of weight.
+Not only that, but he also brings in the wisdom of CEOs, entrepreneurs, and institutional investors after the discussion of each topic throughout the book.
 This gives the readers a chance to see how business leaders think.